simbayippy/tp/docs/DeveloperGuide.md

   Even if the user inputs an erratic NRIC, they can still input the patients name and receive a list of possible matching patients to choose from.
     * Cons: This is harder to implement as the FilteredList would have to take in more than 1 type of predicate.

-### Add/delete Appointment feature

-#### Implementation

-The add/delete Appointment mechanism is facilitated by `UniqueAppointmentList` and a `Appointment` Class. `UniqueAppointmentList` extends `Iterable<Appointment>` which stores and ensures all the Appointments in this list are unique.
-Additionally it implements the same operations as the `UniquePersonList`.
-The Appointment class stores the relevant data of the Appointment such as description, date (inclusive of time) as well as Patient it belongs to.

-The delete Appointment command does the opposite — it calls deleteAppointment(INDEX), which deletes the Appointment from the system by their Index.

-**Note:** If the index of either add or delete is less than 1 or exceeds the number of Appointments in the List then the command will fail.

-#### Design considerations:

-**Aspect: How Appointments are going to be saved:**

-* **Alternative 1 (current choice):** Appointment is its own class containing detailed information on the Appointment.
-    * Pros: Similar to Person
-    * Cons: May introduce new bugs and is generally going to take up a lot of lines of code.

-* **Alternative 2:** Appointments are just a String and is going to be saved inside an ArrayList.
-    * Pros: Will be easier to implement and much simpler.
-    * Cons: Going to be harder for future developers to update the Appointment Class.

 ### Edit Appointment feature